recallnet/trading-simulator/docs/API.md

 `GET /api/competition/rules`

-Get the rules for all competitions
+Get the rules, rate limits, and other configuration details for the competition

 <h3 id="get-competition-rules-parameters">Parameters</h3>